terna/SLAPP3/6 objectSwarmObserverAgents_AESOP_turtleLib_NetworkX/oligopoly/runningSpecificCases.md

 matplotlib 3.2.1
 pandas 0.25.3

+Other library are specified in the requirements.txt file of the SLAPP3 main folder

 In case of Python errors, try to go back to these versions, using pip in the form

 pip uninstall specificLib && pip install specificLib==versionNumber